OctopusDeploy/People/Security-Operations/L2-Security-Analyst.md

 # L2: Security Analyst

-> _I possess strong analytic skills and a keen eye for detail to identify potential vulnerabilities and threats in systems and networks.
-I am responsible for continuously monitoring and assessing security measures, developing strategies to mitigate risks, and ensuring the overall safety and integrity of the organization's data and infrastructure._
+> _I possess strong analytical skills and a keen eye for detail to identify potential vulnerabilities and threats in systems and networks.
+I am responsible for continuously monitoring and assessing security measures, developing strategies to mitigate risks, and ensuring the overall safety and integrity of the organisation's data and infrastructure._

-- **Planning horizon**: Current and next cycle
+- **Planning Horizon**: Current and next cycle.
-- **Impact radius**: Self plus some teammates
+- **Impact Radius**: Self plus some teammates.
-- **Evaluation**: Manager
+- **Evaluation**: Manager.
-- **Responsibility and direction needed**: Weekly supervision is needed from their manager or more senior analysts.
+- **Responsibility and Direction Needed**: Weekly supervision is needed from their manager or more senior analysts.

 ## 🦉 Domain expertise